 The Public Employees Retirement System (PERS) is a cost-sharing multiple-employer retirement plan.
 PERS was established July 1, 1966 as a defined contribution plan and was changed to a defined benefit plan by the 1977 North Dakota Legislature.
 PERS covers substantially all employees of the State of North Dakota, its agencies and various participating political subdivisions.
-It also covers Supreme and District Court Judges, the National Guard Security Officers and Firefighters, and as of August 1, 2004, peace officers and correctional officers employed by political subdivisions.
+It also covers Supreme and District Court Judges, the National Guard Security Officers, Firefighters and as of August 1, 2004, peace officers and correctional officers employed by political subdivisions.
 The Highway Patrolmen's Retirement System (HPRS) is a single-employer defined benefit plan established July 1, 1949 that covers substantially all sworn officers of the North Dakota Highway Patrol.
 The System became the administrator of this plan effective July 1, 1983.
-The Retirement Plan for Employees of Job Service North Dakota (Job Service Plan) is a single-employer defined benefit plan established July 1, 1961 and is limited to employees participating in the plan as of September 30, 1980.
+The Retirement Plan for Employees of Job Service North Dakota (Job Service Plan) is a single-employer defined benefit plan as of September 30, 1980.
 The System became the administrator of the Job Service plan effective August 1, 2003.

-PERS has 23,359 contributing members and 11,712 retirees and beneficiaries currently receiving benefits.
-HPRS has 153 contributing members and 127 retirees and beneficiaries.
-The Job Service Plan has 7 contributing members and 140 retirees.
-The employers participating in PERS include 96 state agencies and 350 political subdivisions.
+PERS has 23,754 contributing members and 11,237 retirees and beneficiaries currently receiving benefits.
+HPRS has 144 contributing members and 136 retirees and beneficiaries.
+The Job Service Plan has 7 contributing members and 135 retirees.
+The employers participating in PERS include 96 state agencies and 354 political subdivisions.